cGuille/python-realtimebattle-api/README.md

   #   Robot.__init__(self, name, colours)
   #   # do your stuff…

-  # Same thing for the `initialize` method, which is already implemented in the `Robot` class.
+  # Same thing about the `initialize` method, which is already implemented in the
-  # This implementation send the robot name & colours at the right moment.
-So call the
+  # `Robot` class.
+This implementation send the robot name & colours at the right
-  # inherited method too if you need to overload it:
+  # moment.
+So call the inherited method too if you need to overload it:

   # def initialize(self, first):
-  #   Robot.initialize(self, first)
+  #   Robot.initialize(self, first):
   #   # do your stuff…

   def radar(self, distance, observed_object_type, radar_angle):